NicholiNoah/NicholiNoah/content/virtual-reality/heyNicholi.md

 ---
 title: Hey, Nicholi<br>(ft. creative captions)
-metaDescription:
+metaDescription: A curiously creative adventure of epic proportions on the tiniest of tiny planets
 thumbnail: https://lh3.googleusercontent.com/riQ2hh9QJVhYC3VKJXFXi8P2T14JsKx5HrUUfbFpSqA3mhkG9YzONTBbeVDt4H9DPAZ8o9pIfDU0-KOYuiaJPaJO2ugpXZhis4q1z8ZO1zMRPJJ5AEHD4fov2obpwSuig_W3xebmVw=w2400
-description: A curiously creative adventure<br>of epic proportions
+description: Official selection of<br>deadCenter Film Festival 2020
-alt: alt text goes here
+alt: A tiny planet with big yellow tree stands strong in the bright blue sky.
+Our hero, Nicholi, stands on the planet giving an enthusiastic thumbs up to a giant Nicholi watching over the planet, also with an enthusiastic thumbs up and big smile.
 rank: 1
 ---

-<iframe src="https://www.youtube.com/embed/ikTx-05dJ7M" class="youtube-iframe"></iframe> <br>
+<iframe src="https://www.youtube.com/embed/ikTx-05dJ7M" class="youtube-iframe"></iframe>

 **Synopsis**: A tiny planet glimpse into the future of stereo visual entertainment.
 Caught in a curious loop, our heroes once again blend the lines of virtual and reality.
 Motion of words speaks emotion of voice for those who hear through seeing.